surniaulula/wpsso/readme.txt

 = 7.1.0 =

-(2020/04/25) The "Import Yoast SEO Social Meta" option module (Advanced Settings page) now reads image IDs instead of image URLs.
+(2020/04/25) The "Import Yoast SEO Social Meta" feature module (Advanced Settings page) now reads image IDs instead of image URLs.
 Fixed a conflict when both a custom Image ID and Image URL were provided for the same option.

 = 7.0.1 =